run-llama/chat-llamaindex/README.md

 ## 🚀 Features

-LlamaIndex Chat is an example chatbot application for [LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS).
+LlamaIndex Chat is an example chatbot application for [LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS) featuring [LlamaCloud](https://cloud.llamaindex.ai/).

 You can:

 - Create bots using prompt engineering and share them with other users.
-- Modify the demo bots by using the UI or directly editing the [./app/bots/bot.data.ts](./app/bots/bot.data.ts) file.
+- Modify the demo bots by using the UI or directly editing the [./app/bots/bot.data.ts](./app/store/bot.data.ts) file.
 - Integrate your data by uploading documents or generating new [data sources](#📀-data-sources).

 ## ⚡️ Quick start